 What we’re about

-Our community is strictly 40 years and over only - we are ordinary people sharing extraordinary experiences of beautiful epic places and enduring friendships, and we'd love you to join us.
+Our community is strictly 40 years and over only - we're ordinary people sharing epic experiences, beautiful places, and enduring friendships, and we'd love you to join us.

-ZERO tolerance for late dropouts and no-shows - we don't like doing this but if you RSVP and drop out in the last 24 hours before an event, you are removed from our group immediately and forever, and your profile is tagged as a no-show for all of the Meetup community to see.
-In the past 2 years we have deleted over 200 people for this.
-So only RSVP to an event if you are 100% sure to attend, not just a maybe.
+ZERO tolerance for late dropouts & no-shows - if you drop out in the last 24 hours before an event, you are banned and your profile tagged for all the Meetup community to see.

 .